torte71/tmteststuff/rebuilding.md

       * Select a theme (e.g. "solar"): Execute `plymouth-set-default-theme solar ; update-initramfs -u`
       * Restart the system: Execute `reboot`
       * Themes are defined in `/usr/share/plymouth/themes/`

+### Cleaning up package cache
+This is not required, but you gain ~250MB of free space by removing old downloaded packages:
+- Execute `sudo apt clean`

 ### Adding printer.cfg
 If you have backups of your config files, you can upload them using mainsail or fluidd.